-Samuel was an avid horseman and took great pleasure in a good swift tour.
+Samuel was an avid horseman and took great pleasure in an excellent swift tour.
 After one of these impulsive outings, Mather felt re-invigorated.
 "I took a long drive yesterday afternoon and feel better today."
 But the love for the horse gave way to the motorized vehicle when it appeared on the scene in the 1890s.
-Mather along with other affluent families acquired the latest models of automobiles for their use and play.
+Mather, along with other affluent families, acquired the latest automobile models for their use and play.

 Mather was senior warden and vestrymen of Trinity Cathedral, president of Federated Churches of Greater Cleveland, and a trustee and benefactor of Hiram House.
 During World War I, he organized the War Chest and received the Cross of the Legion of Honor from the French government.
 In 1919, he helped establish the Community Chest, contributing annually, and in 1930 established a trust fund to ensure its prosperity.

 Flora Stone Mather, a devout Presbyterian, was devoted to Old Stone Church.
 She dedicated her career to aiding the sick and impoverished.
-Her parents instilled in her not only gratitude for her comfortable life but a deep sense of responsibility for those of lesser means.
-Flora was ambitious in her lifelong effort to enhance the lives of sick, impoverished and the homeless of Cleveland.
+Her parents instilled gratitude for her comfortable life and a deep sense of responsibility for those of lesser means.
+Flora was ambitious in her lifelong effort to enhance the lives of sick, impoverished, and homeless Clevelanders.
 Her work was similar to that later assumed by the city's Visiting Nurses Association, created in 1901 under the auspices of Goodrich House, Alta House, and Hiram House, all of which she was a founder and benefactor.

 Flora was also vitally involved in the civic life of the community.
 She planned and supported Goodrich House, the center of the social settlement movement in Cleveland.
 It was here that many of Cleveland's future leaders came to live as residents among the immigrants who labored in the nearby steel mills.
 Mrs. Mather started the Consumers League of Ohio, using Goodrich House as its base.
-The League's investigations of sweatshop conditions led to the clean-up of filthy bakeshops and candy factories and prepared the way for the abolition of child labor in Cleveland.
+The League's investigations of sweatshop conditions led to the clean-up of filthy bakeshops and candy factories.
+In addition, they prepared the way to abolish child labor in Cleveland.

-Samuel and Flora were active in the national area and had as their companions many of the country's leaders in politics, commerce, and culture.
+The Mathers were active in the national area and had many of the country's leaders in politics, commerce, and culture as their companions.
 Flora accompanied her brother-in-law, then secretary of state, to a private dinner party at the White House in 1905, hosted by President and Mrs. Teddy Roosevelt.
-She had expected a "dreadfully dull" evening, but to her pleasant surprise, it turned out to be quite an interesting affair.
+She had expected a "dreadfully dull" evening.
+Still, to her pleasant surprise, it turned out to be quite an exciting affair.

-Samuel made the decision in October 1909 not to move from Shoreby into the new Euclid Avenue house because of Flora's health.
+Samuel decided in October 1909 not to move from Shoreby into a newly built house on Euclid Avenue because of Flora's health.
 Flora succumbed to breast cancer on January 19, 1909.
-She gave the majority of her estate to endow the missions of Children's Aid Society, the Presbyterian Society, The YMCA and YWCA, the Goodrich Social Settlement and the Cleveland Day Nursery.
+The majority of her estate endowed the missions of Children's Aid Society, the Presbyterian Society, The YMCA and YWCA, the Goodrich Social Settlement, and the Cleveland Day Nursery.
 Samuel never remarried.